castorini/pyserini/README.md

 ## Usage of the Index Reader API

-The `IndexReaderUtils` class provides functionalities for accessing and manipulating an inverted index.
+The `IndexReaderUtils` class provides methods for accessing and manipulating an inverted index.

 **IMPORTANT NOTE:** Be aware whether a method takes or returns _analyzed_ or _unanalyzed_ terms.
 "Analysis" refers to processing by a Lucene `Analyzer`, which typically includes tokenization, stemming, stopword removal, etc.
-For example, if a method expects the unanalyzed form and is called with an analyzed form, it'll re-analyze the argument; it is sometimes the case that analysis of an already analyzed term is also a valid term, which means that the method will return incorrect results without triggering any type of warning or error.
+For example, if a method expects the unanalyzed term and is called with an analyzed term, it'll reanalyze the term; it is sometimes the case that analysis of an already analyzed term is also a valid term, which means that the method will return incorrect results without triggering any warning or error.

 Initialize the class as follows: